Skip to content

 Revalidation after mutation

-In most cases, you are the one responsible for that inconsistency, like in the above example when the client itself initiated the mutation request.
-When that happens, you are capable of invalidating the cache for all places you have changed too.
+In most cases, you are responsible for that inconsistency — as in the example above, where the client itself initiated the mutation request.
+When that happens, you can invalidate the cache for all the entries you have changed.

 TIP